The 9 steps you need to take to prepare for a potential financial crisis

 The worst part of going through a recession is how many people lose hope and just give up.
 It’s sad.
 The pain, the fear, and the worry can be crushing, and as Moms, we feel all the feels during times like these.
 We’re constantly thinking about “what’s going to happen if…”

 The best way to calm those fears is to get prepared!
+In fact, that’s the best idea no matter what your financial challenges are.
 Once you get a plan, you take control and help silence those fears!
 So here’s the plan for what you can do today to prepare for tomorrow’s unknowns.

 This is probably the most impactful thing you can do to prepare for a recession, and it will help to keep the panic away!
 You should, at a bare minimum, have a starter emergency fund of $1,000 at all times.
 This is the starting point.